-Sixth Advanced course on health financing for universal coverage for low- and middle-income countries: applications are open now
+Sixth Advanced course on health financing for universal coverage for low- and middle-income countries: applications are closed

 6 June 2019 – WHO is pleased to announce its sixth Advanced course on health financing for universal coverage for low- and middle-income countries, to be held from 18 to 22 November 2019 in Geneva, Switzerland.
 The course is designed for experienced health policy makers, analysts and implementers, and typically includes those active in health financing policy dialogue and implementation from finance ministries, other government agencies, and international government and civil society organizations.
 The course is organized by WHO’s Health Financing Policy team based in Geneva with selected participation from global experts.